10 Best Cities for Foodies

 When it comes to foodies, there are no cities more passionate and knowledgeable than those in America.
 Foodies can be found in every nook and cranny of the country and are critical to the success of restaurants, bakeries, cafes, and grocers.

 - New York City – New York City has a reputation for being a foodie city.
 With its diverse cuisine, plentiful food options, and abundance of restaurants, it’s no surprise.
+For instance, if you are in the mood for some sushi, you can head over to a Japanese restaurant in the vicinity to enjoy a delicious sushi lunch.
 New York City is the center of New York state’s restaurant culture, with the state’s highest concentration of chain restaurants and the nation’s highest concentration of independent eateries.

 - Chicago – Chicago is a foodie’s paradise.
 The city offers endless options for visitors looking for authentic tastes in the Mediterranean, Asian, and Latin American cuisines.
 From the world-class dining at the city’s famous River North neighborhood to the casual cafés and street carts in Wicker Park, there’s something for everyone.
 Following are some of the city’s top picks for foodies.